This article holds frequently asked questions (FAQ) about Torizon and TorizonCore.

 In our i.MX6-based Debian containers we are using the Armada X.org DDX driver which seems to have worked fine in our tests but, it might show stability issues.

-Our out of the box experience includes Wayland, Chromium, and Portainer, which is a web-based tool to manage containers.
-You can easily customize our pre-built containers or add your one.
+Our out-of-the-box experience includes Wayland, Chromium, and Portainer, which is a web-based tool to manage containers.
+You can easily customize our pre-built containers or add your own.

-We have examples documenting how to run a Graphical User Interface on TorizonCore using several different technologies as Qt, Crank and TotalCross.
+We have examples documenting how to run a Graphical User Interface on TorizonCore using several different technologies like Qt, Crank, and TotalCross.

 Keep an eye on the list of Torizon related articles, or subscribe to our updates in the footer of the developer website.
 We plan to document how to use other technologies to build and run a GUI app on TorizonCore.

 If you choose to use the Debian Containers for Torizon, which we recommend, then you can Remote Access the TorizonCore GUI Using VNC or RDP.

 We have documented how to access devices and interfaces through the container isolation layer from the Host OS, allowing the customer to control exactly what their application can use and keep it as secure as possible.